-- Research led CPD programmes, tailored to individual's aspirations, which are based both in school and across the wider Trust. - A full induction programme for all new staff. - ECT's will have a lower teaching load, timetabled mentoring sessions and a full programme of training and induction activities. - Opportunities for promotion within the school or trust, as well as a chance to lead on whole school projects. - The chance to undertake an NPQ. - An additional INSET day at the beginning of the academic year dedicated to teacher planning and preparation. - Our "No lesson judgements" policy ensures lesson observations are developmental and supportive. - One INSET day a year dedicated to moderation and curriculum preparation. - An annual cross- Trust teaching conference allowing the chance to meet and network with other staff. - 'Pop-up' CPD run by staff for staff on issues of their choosing, including pastoral.
+- Research led CPD programmes, tailored to individual's aspirations, which are based both in school and across the wider Trust. - A full induction programme for all new staff. - Opportunities for promotion within the school or trust, as well as a chance to lead on whole school projects. - An additional INSET day at the beginning of the academic year dedicated to planning and preparation. - One INSET day a year dedicated to moderation and curriculum preparation. - An annual cross- Trust teaching conference allowing the chance to meet and network with other staff. - 'Pop-up' CPD run by staff for staff on issues of their choosing, including pastoral.